 - Kosher salt

-- 2 (2-pound) whole white-fleshed fish, such as sea bass, branzino, or porgy, scaled and gutted
+- 2 (2-pound; 900g) whole white-fleshed fish, such as sea bass, branzino, or porgy, scaled and gutted

 - Extra-virgin olive oil, for rubbing and drizzling

-Roast fish until an instant-read thermometer inserted into the thickest part registers 135°F, about 20-25 minutes; alternatively, roast until fins come right off when pulled and flesh can be felt to flake under the skin when you press on it.
+Roast fish until an instant-read thermometer inserted into thickest part registers 135°F (57°C), about 20 to 25 minutes, depending on dimensions of fish.
+Alternatively, roast until fins come right off when pulled and flesh can be felt to flake under the skin when you press on it.
 Let rest 5 minutes.

 Gently remove fillets from bone cage, drizzle with olive oil, and serve.